GLOBAL MARKETS-Brightening economy sets euro up for strongest quarter since debt crisis

 the first quarter and set the stage for a strong 2017.

-"It's at a different stage in the cycle to the U.S. so I do
+"It's at a different stage in the cycle as the U.S. so I do

 expect some of that to cool in the second half of the year, but